benjamin-lafrance-NPS/repeat-photo-collage/Amphib_Site_Photo_Collage.md

 Catchment-Site_pp_X_bearing_yyyymmdd.jpg An example file would be:
 Y4170-1_pp_a_080_20060627.jpg

-I would still like to do the following: - color coordinate the perimeter framing by wetness/dryness for the water year - leave gaps in the grid tiles for when an image wasn’t collected that year (rather than just a list of oldest to newest images with no gaps if a year was missed) - This script doesn’t generate photo point targets for legacy photos, instead it uses a list of photos from the most recent sampling year.
+I would still like to do the following:
+     - color coordinate the perimeter framing by SWE for each year
-Might be good to query all unique target photo points over the whole monitoring program, rather than just the most recent year targets. - The base directory is hard-coded, and will need to be edited
+     - leave gaps in the grid to show missing data -The base directory is hard-coded, and will need to be edited

 ## R Markdown